Q&A: How virus is impacting Asia’s cruises and passengers

 HOW MANY CRUISE SHIPS ARE IN ASIA RIGHT NOW?

 The Cruise Lines International Association — which represents around 90% of global cruise capacity — says around 10 of its 272 member ships are currently in Asia.
 Only the Diamond Princess has confirmed cases of virus, the association said.
-Six of the 10 ships have cancelled their itineraries for now, including Royal Caribbean’s Spectrum of the Seas and MSC’s Splendida.
+At least six of the 10 ships have canceled their itineraries for now, including Royal Caribbean’s Spectrum of the Seas and MSC’s Splendida.

 HAVE ANY SHIPS BEEN ALLOWED TO LET PASSENGERS OFF?